jmathiasj/node-app/README.md

 # Node-App

-Dockerizing a simple NodeJS Web App
+Dockerizing a simple NodeJS App

 1. Create a project directory and clone the repository..(redis and ES to be changed)
     > mkdir <directory_name>